pokusew/chess/docs/TECHNICAL-MANUAL.md

 # Technical Manual

-Chess App is as Java desktop application powered by [JavaFX](https://openjfx.io/).
+The Chess App is a Java desktop application powered by [JavaFX](https://openjfx.io/).

 ## Content